 be human, be original.

-Start off with a great headshot and a winning smile.
-These days you don't need a fancy camera to take a great photo, so ask a friend to help you out.
+Start with a great headshot and a winning smile.
+Nowadays you don't need a fancy camera to take a great photo, so ask a friend to help you.
 Also, don't forget to add a background photo!

 have a bio.

 The bio is the new first impression.
-It's your digital handshake and elevator pitch of who you are and for that reason, it deserves a dedicated discussion in itself.
+It's your digital handshake and elevator pitch of who you are, so it deserves a dedicated discussion.

 Often you'll press no to annoying notifications that flood your phone and emails.
-But if you're looking for a new role, take a second to change your settings and you'll be able to filter the most relevant notifications to your emails or even via SMS.
+But if you're looking for a new role, take a second to change your LinkedIn settings, and you'll be able to filter the most relevant notifications to your emails or even via SMS.

-For job seekers in particular, you can set up weekly or daily notifications for specific terms within job adverts such as "Internship" or "Marketing”.
-This allows you to be ahead of the game for applying but also ensures that no opportunity gets lost if you were otherwise manually scrolling.
+For job seekers, you can set up weekly or daily notifications for specific terms within job adverts such as "Internship" or "Marketing".
+It allows you to be ahead of the game for applying and ensures that no opportunity gets lost if you manually search for a job on Linkedin.